By Tim Lambert

 The British navy played a major role in ending the Trans-Atlantic slave trade.
 The West Africa Squadron was established in 1808 to patrol the sea off West Africa.
 The East African slave trade ended when the European powers colonized Africa at the end of the 19th century.

 But actual slavery continued in European colonies for decades after the slave trade was abolished.
 In 1833 a law abolished slavery throughout the British Empire.
 (The new law came into effect in 1834).
 France abolished slavery in its colonies in 1794.
 However, Napoleon restored it in 1802 and it was not finally abolished till 1848.
 The same year, 1848 Denmark abolished slavery in its West Indian colonies.

 Meanwhile, slavery was abolished in Latin America.
 Slavery was abolished in Chile in 1823 and in Mexico in 1829.
 Bolivia followed in 1831.
 Uruguay ended slavery in 1842.
 Argentina abolished slavery in 1853.
 In Ecuador, President Urbina abolished slavery by decree in 1851.
 Peru ended slavery in 1854.
 So did Venezuela.

 When the US constitution was written in 1787 many people hoped that slavery would die out of its own accord.
 In the northern states, slavery was abolished by 1804.
 However, Eli Whitney’s invention of the cotton gin in 1793 gave slavery new importance in the southern states.
 In the northern states, slavery was gradually abolished and the USA became divided into ‘free states’ and ‘slave states’.
 The persistence of slavery was a major factor in causing the American Civil War of 1861-1865.

 At first Abraham Lincoln was reluctant to abolish slavery in the south.
 However, he eventually changed his mind.
 On 23 September 1862, he made the Emancipation Proclamation.
 Slaves would be made free in any states still in rebellion on 1 January 1863.
 However, this only applied to areas occupied by the unionist army after that date it did not apply to areas already under unionist control.
 However, the proclamation was followed by the 13th amendment, which banned slavery.
-It was ratified by December 1865.
+It was ratified in December 1865.